-The Meroe pyramids are fascinating, these magnificent structures are well off the beaten track and not easy to visit.
-It is also the main reason why people want to visit Sudan.
-But is it worth the effort to visit?
+The Meroe pyramids in Sudan are fascinating, these magnificent structures are well off the beaten track, and most definitely not easy to visit.

 After putting up our first post on social media whilst we were in Sudan, our inbox got flooded with messages from people warning us about our safety and to get out there as fast as possible!